Celebrate Earth Day in Licking County

 Municipal Service Departments and Grounds Managers interested in converting steep hillsides and underutilized spaces into sustainable habitats.

-While anyone can participate in the training programs, the lending library of tools, equipment & seed mixes is available to residents of Licking County only.
+While anyone can participate in the training programs, the seed mixes are available to residents of Licking County only.

 How to participate